-The Faculty of Education places a high priority on excellence in teaching, research, and community service.
-Education students will encounter many professors who have won distinctions such as Rutherford or Faculty of Education teaching awards.
+Education students will encounter many professors who have won distinctions such as the 3M Teaching Award, Library Journal Teaching Award, and Faculty of Education teaching awards.
+With 14 Rutherford Undergraduate Teaching Awards, our Faculty instructors embody excellence in teaching.
 The Faculty also employs Field Experience Associates, seconded from local school systems, who have demonstrated their excellence in teaching at the elementary and secondary school levels.